Foothills Parkway: Celebrating the Beginning of the End

 Newfound Gap Road

 In southern Appalachian vernacular, a “gap” is a low point along a ridge or mountain range.
 The old road over the Smoky Mountains crossed at Indian Gap, located about 11⁄2 miles west of the current site.
 When the lower, easier crossing was discovered, it became known as the “newfound” gap.

 A trip over the Newfound Gap Road has often been compared to a drive from Georgia to Maine in terms of the variety of forest ecosystems one experiences.
-Starting from either Chero-kee, N.C. or Gatlinburg, Tenn., travelers climb approximately 3,000 feet, ascending through cove hardwood, pine-oak, and northern hardwood forest to attain the evergreen spruce-fir forest at Newfound Gap (5,048').
+Starting from either Cherokee, NC, or Gatlinburg, TN., travelers climb approximately 3,000 feet, ascending through cove hardwood, pine-oak, and northern hardwood forest to attain the evergreen spruce-fir forest at Newfound Gap (5,048').

 Cades Cove Loop Road